Expanding Global Performance at Georgetown

 Student Engagement with the Lab: the Arts and Human Rights

 Much of the Lab’s work is fueled by student involvement.
 Devika Ranjan, a CULP major within the SFS, was drawn to work with the Lab by her interest in how art and human rights intersect.

 “I became involved with the Lab through my independent research interests,” said Ranjan.
 “It has certainly influenced my understanding of arts and politics, the exploration of theater as a means of resistance, and the ways in which we use theater to reconstruct and influence society.”

 The Global Theater Initiative is planning its first event for this summer: the Global Pre-Conference to the 2016 TCG National Conference.
 The Pre-Conference, to be held June 22 at Georgetown’s Davis Performing Arts Center, will launch a range of programs dealing with global citizenship and exchange under the theme "Finding Home: Migration, Exile, and Belonging."
 Both partner organizations look forward to the initiative’s first event.

 “GTI will empower both organizations to expand our reach and deepen our impact at a time when alternative models of cross-border exchange are urgently needed,” said TCG co-chair Eyring in a Broadway World article publicizing the launch.

 “I think the Lab as part of this Global Theater Initiative is uniquely positioned to be a part of strengthening those relationships across artists, policymakers, students, faculty, who are working in these areas,” concludes Goldman.

-You can learn more about the Laboratory for Global Performance and Politics here, and the Theatre Communications Group here.
+You can learn more about the Laboratory for Global Performance and Politics here, and learn more about the Theatre Communications Group here.